 “QSE” or “Qualified Scheduling Entity” means an entity recognized by ERCOT, and fully qualified under ERCOT rules and regulations, to schedule the transmission of Energy, Capacity and Ancillary Services from the Facility.

-“QSE Services” means the services to be provided by EPMI in its role as a Qualified Scheduling Entity on behalf of Frontera, pursuant to the terms of this Agreement.
+“QSE Services” or “Services” means the services to be provided by EPMI in its role as a Qualified Scheduling Entity on behalf of Frontera, pursuant to the terms of this Agreement.

 “Risk Management Committee” means the committee comprised of representatives of EPMI and Frontera established pursuant to Section 12 of this Agreement which is charged with the obligation of establishing and monitoring the Trading and Risk Policy, Marketing Strategy, Fuel Management Plan.